mwoodhousemckenzie/TriangleBanner/README.md

 - 2
 - 3
 - 4

+###### quality
+This determines the quality of the triangles.
+It has 4 different options.
+Currently you have to manually assign the quality as it is defaults to 'High'.
+The options are:
+- low
+- med
+- high (default)
+- ultra

+###### resize
+This determines if the squares resize when the page is resized.
+This is off by default but you can turn it on by assigning 'true' for the value.
+The options are:
+- true
+- false (default)

 ###### triangleHeight
 Triangle height is how you decide on the height of the triangle.
 They way it is calculated is 1/x of the height of the canvas, so if you passed in 16 the height of a triangles will range between 1/16th and 1/18th the canvas height (the upper range is always 2 more than the number passed in).
 The default is 6.